What are Airbag Helpers?

 In vehicles, you mount them inside the rear coil suspension, or if you have leaf suspension, they install in a similar location to where a coil might fit.
-You can read about the setup I have in my 76 Series LandCruiser in this article.

 In camper trailers, they work the same.
 I’ve only used them installed with coil suspension, but I imagine it’s possible to fit a kit to some leaf spring camper trailers too.

 Why Would You Install Them in a Camper Trailer?

 If your camper trailer has a low spare payload and little storage, its weight may only vary by the water capacity.
 If its suspension is paired well from the factory, it should be ok as is.